wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- New Gutenberg Block for Payment Buttons.

 = WIP 4.3.2 =
 - Added CSS to highlight the order status in the payments menu.
 - Added a new utility function compare_url_without_http().
 This function is used for matching the system generated pages.